alarmfox/dtlab-api/README.md

 or just open the browser at the `/test` endpoint!

+## Project structure
+The application is divided in 4 files:
+* `app.py`: main entrypoint for the flask application.
+Here a connection to the database is made and endpoints are mounted.
+You don't need to modify this file;
+* `models.py`: contains database utils class.
+You can use this to know the properties of routers and switches.
+You don't need to modify this file;
+* `routers.py`: contains all functions to manage routers.
+A group of you wil modify this file to add the required functionalites;
+* `switches.py`: contains all functions to manage switches.
+A group of you wil modify this file to add the required functionalites;

 ### Part 2 - Implement the assigned function (40 minutes)

 A CRUD interface is a set of standard operations that permits to Create, Read, Update and Delete data and represents the fundamental of a REST API.